Free Initial Assessment

 Category

-Parental alienation is a form of psychological abuse against both the child and the absent parent.
-This is usually caused by one parent’s psychological manipulation of a child, resulting in the child becoming hostile or showing resistance to one parent.
+Parental alienation is a form of psychological abuse against both the child and the absent parent, resulting in the child becoming hostile or showing resistance to that parent.

 What behaviour creates parental alienation?